oruga-ui/theme-oruga/README.md

     .use(Oruga)
     .mount('#app')
 ```

-The Oruga Default theme comes with two different stylesheets:

-* `oruga.css` provides a lightweight stylesheet containing only essential CSS rules for Oruga components such as display, position, z-index and other basic attributes.
-* `oruga-full.css` contains the full Oruga style (the default style used for documentation).

 The Oruga Default theme uses the default classes set by Oruga and doesn't come with any JS configuration at all.

-Note that the package also works for `@oruga-ui/oruga` (Vue 2).
+The `oruga.css` contains the full Oruga style (the default style used for documentation).

 ### Customization (SASS/SCSS)